codedthinking/Kezdi.jl/docs/src/index.md

 using Pkg; Pkg.add(url="https://github.com/codedthinking/Kezdi.jl")
 ```

 Every Kezdi.jl command is a macro that begins with `@`.
 These commands operate on a global `DataFrame` that is set using the `setdf` function.
+Alternatively, commands can be executed within a `@with` block that sets the `DataFrame` for the duration of the block.

 ### Example
 ```julia